 I have a problem with inertia.
 When I need to get things done, I start with the easiest tasks to accomplish.
 It’s easier to get a small ball rolling than a big boulder.
 To me, this binder idea has been a massive, oblong rock that I haven’t wanted to touch.
 I always reach for the pebbles and bypass the heavy stones.

-Luckily for me (and for you if you haven’t done this), our friend Chelsea Brennan at Mama Fish Saves has taken the big oddly-shaped rock and turned it into something resembling a bowling ball.
+Luckily for me (and for you if you haven’t done this), our friend Chelsea Brennan has taken the big oddly-shaped rock and turned it into something resembling a bowling ball.
 It’s still a bit heavy, but I can easily pick it up and roll it down the lane.

-She has prepared an attractive 92-page downloadable that contains all the information you’ll need to prepare and complete your legacy binder.
+She has prepared an attractive 170-page downloadable that contains all the information you’ll need to prepare and complete your legacy binder.

 What’s not included?
 There isn’t much mention of wills and trusts, other than to insert your will and trust information.
 It’s important to distinguish that the ICE Binder is not meant to replace those.
 I didn’t see any mention of 529 Plans, but there’s plenty of space to add information for every type of account one can own.

-The $29 cost is a great value, and based on the overwhelmingly positive feedback Mrs. Brennan and I have received, I would not be surprised to see the cost increase in the future.
+The $39 cost is a great value, and based on the overwhelmingly positive feedback Mrs. Brennan and I have received.

 Do you have a legacy binder?
 Do you use something similar or different?
 What’s in yours that you recommend others add to their own?